pipegalera/ubuntu_server/README.md

 sudo systemctl reload sshd
 ```

-- In the local client:
+- In the local client

+Copy into `.ssh/config`:

 ```
 Host {what ever shortcut name you want to use}